NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 License required: Yes

 General contractor licensing in Arizona is overseen by the Arizona Registrar of Contractors (AZ ROC).
-A state license is required for nearly all construction, alteration or repair work unless the total project cost is under $1,000 and no permit is required.
+A state license is required for nearly all construction, alteration or repair work unless the total project cost is under $1,000.
+If that’s the case, then no permit is required.

 License types include: